 Reduces and consolidates your debt repayment into one manageable monthly payment.

 Usually less expensive than other types of repayment options.

 In the example below, a woman named Mary is carrying $25,000 in credit card debt.
 She files a consumer proposal, and a Licensed Insolvency Trustee negotiates with her creditors so that she only has to repay 60% of her debt, or $15,000, over a period of five years.

-Compared to other forms of debt consolidation, the consumer proposal is the most cost efficient and puts you on a path towards becoming debt-free.
+Compared to other forms of debt relief, the consumer proposal is the most cost efficient and puts you on a path toward becoming debt free.